-Students must complete at least 25% of all program hours in residence.
+Students must complete at least 25% of all quarter-based program hours and 50% of all modular program hours in residence.
 Students wishing to transfer credits must have official transcripts mailed directly to the Office of the Registrar.
 Transcripts must be received prior to the end of the first term of enrollment.
 Transcripts received after the end of the first term may be considered at the discretion of the Academic Dean.